ritvikindupuri/GlyphBreaker/README.md

 This is your command center for setting up a test scenario.

--   **Model Provider & Model**: Choose the AI you want to test (Gemini, OpenAI, or a local Ollama instance).
+-   **Model & API Keys**: Choose the AI you want to test and input credentials if required.
--   **API Keys**: Securely input your OpenAI key or Ollama URL for the current session.
 -   **Model Parameters**: Adjust Temperature, Top-P, and Top-K to control model behavior.
 -   **Attack Templates**: Select a pre-built scenario from the OWASP Top 10 list or one of your own custom templates.
     -   Click the **"Manage"** button to open the Custom Template Manager, where you can create, edit, and delete your own attack templates for repeated use.
+-   **Adversarial Mode**: After selecting an attack template that has a defined "Goal," you can enable this toggle.
+This activates the AI-assisted attack generation feature.
 -   **System Prompt**: Define the AI's core rules, personality, and defenses.
 Use the suggested prompts from a template or write your own.
 -   **Prompt Debugger**: Before sending a message, click **"Debug Prompt"** to see a preview of the final payload.
 It highlights common injection keywords in your user prompt.